Bibliome/KBPubMedBERT/preprocessing/README.md

 - "label": label ids (❗null relation should be labeled by 0).
 - "norm_subj": subject entity normalization (name of concept; multiple normalization separated by '|')
 - "norm_obj": object entity normalization
-(put the same normalization in "norm_subj" and "norm_obj" if the subject and object entity refer to the same entity)

 🔴